Send the link below via email or IMCopy

 Transfer RNA molecules.

-Responsible for bringing amino acids to the ribosome
+~64 types of tRNA, each is responsible for bringing a specific amino acids to the ribosome during translation

 Triplet code: mRNA is read in units of three bases ("